frenzymadness/RemoteControl/README.md

 This app can emulate key press from web page opened in your mobile device and send it to active window on your computer.

+**This is only small project and I using it to control my presentations when my notebook cannot be connected near me.**

 ## Requierements

 - Linux OS